 If you lose fixed protection you must notify H M R C within 90 days of the day on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
 Failure to do so could result in a fine of £300 and a penalty of up to £60 per day after the initial fine has been issued until you supply them with the required notification.

-To have fixed protection you must have applied to H M Revenue & Customs (H M R C) in their prescribed form on or before 5 April 2012.
+To have fixed protection, you must have applied to H M R C in their prescribed form on or before 5 April 2012.

 Fixed Protection 2014

-The lifetime allowance reduced to £1.25 million in April 2014 and a new protection called fixed protection 2014 was introduced.
-You were able to apply for fixed protection 2014 if you expected your pension savings to be worth more than £1.25 million (including taking into account past benefits already in payment) when you take them on or after 6 April 2014.
+The lifetime allowance reduced to £1.25 million in April 2014 and a protection called fixed protection 2014 was introduced.
+You were able to apply for fixed protection 2014 if you expected your pension savings to be worth more than £1.25 million when you take them on or after 6 April 2014.
+Any benefits already in payment are included.

 Fixed protection 2014 could help reduce or mitigate the lifetime allowance charge.
 You can't have fixed protection 2014 if you already have primary protection, enhanced protection or fixed protection.
 With fixed protection 2014 your lifetime allowance is fixed at £1.5 million rather than the standard lifetime allowance.

 The maximum tax-free lump sum you can take on retirement is the lesser of: